College Now/START Program

 As the only public law school in Massachusetts, UMass Law offers you affordable access to a legal education.
 Our Admissions Department can provide information and assistance as you begin your application process.

-Wherever you live or work, University Extension offers you access to UMass Dartmouth's outstanding academic programs—on campus and online.
+Wherever you live or work, you have access to UMass Dartmouth's outstanding undergraduate, graduate and certificate programs—on campus and online.
 You can choose what to learn, where to learn, how to learn.

 We encourage students who are not UMass Dartmouth degree candidates to register for courses as non-degree students.